nuxencs/seasonpackarr/ARCHITECTURE.md

 3. leaf packages should stay narrow:
    - `internal/release/` should not know HTTP details
    - `internal/files/` should not know webhook payloads
-4. `internal/domain/` holds cross-package data shapes, processing outcomes, and legacy webhook reason concepts
+4. `internal/domain/` holds cross-package data shapes, processing outcomes, semantic reasons, and fault classes

 If a change starts pushing transport concerns into matching logic or file ops, stop and re-check the boundary.